 Can PermaStripe Be Applied in Cold Environments?

 The short answer is; yes.
 As detailed in a previous blog post of ours relating to safety tape application temperatures, there are optimal temperatures where application will be quicker in terms of achieving the required bond, Heskins safety tapes can be applied in environments with temperatures as low as -30°C!
 This also applies to PermaStripe.
-Of course, a surface is required to be as clean and dry as possible prior to application and if it was possible to raise the temperature of the surface then it would be worthwhile, as this would allow the adhesive to achieve its initial grab quicker.
+Of course, a surface is required to be as clean and dry as possible prior to application and if it was possible to raise the temperature of the surface then it would be worthwhile, as this would allow the adhesive to achieve its initial grab quicker and be able to use more quickly.

-Visit the PermaStripe website for detailed information on PermaStripe and PermaRoute line marking tapes.
+Visit the PermaStripe website for detailed information on PermaStripe, PermaRoute and PermaLean line marking tapes.
 To speak to a member of our sales team you can do so via phone or live chat.
 Alternatively, complete the contact us form and we will get back to you as soon as possible.